Prevent Policy

 Policy review

-CICM Safeguarding Officers review the Prevent policy annually and the Safeguarding Lead distributes the final version to stakeholders.
+CICM Safeguarding Officers will review the policy annually, or as required, before the Safeguarding Lead distributes the final version to all relevant stakeholders.

 The following page summarises CICM Credit Academy’s Prevent risk assessment.